 - Annually evaluating the method of implementing the CER.

 - Issuing advice and proposals, on its own initiative or on request, to the Programme Board and the Faculty Board about all matters concerning the programme’s teaching.

 - Discussing the advisory report of the assessment panel (‘visitatiecommissie’).

-For each study programme, a PC meets several times a year to discuss questions relating to that study programme.
-The agenda of these meetings includes, in any case, the evaluations of the courses of that study programme and, in connection with these evaluations, the structure of the curriculum and the quality of the study programme.
-In addition, all the PCs hold a joint meeting a few times a year to discuss topics relating to all the study programmes, such as the Course and Examination Regulations, the curricula and the timetables for teaching and examinations.
-For the tasks and powers, appointment and procedures, see also Article 29 of the Regulations of the Faculty of Humanities.
+A PC meets several times a year.
+The agenda of these meetings includes the evaluations of course modules and, in connection with these evaluations, the structure of the curriculum and the quality of the study programme.
+In addition, the PC discusses the content and implementation of the Course and Examination Regulations, the timetables for teaching and examinations, the quality of information supply, et cetera.

 Manual for Programme Committees

 Further information on the tasks, responsibilities and working procedures of the Programme Committee is available in the faculty's Manual for Programme Committees.

 Students and staff with questions, remarks or complaints about teaching evaluation, quality of teaching, or about the work of the PC, can always contact their Programme Committee.
 The composition and contact details of the PC’s of the Faculty of Humanities can be found in the faculty’s online database of committees and boards.